joseph-ampfer/Learning-Journey/README.md

 - **Reflections and Challenges:**
   - Designing and implementing web interfaces
   - Integrating JavaScript for web functionality
   - This was the hardest week for me.
 Transitioning from C to Python wasn't bad, but from those to HTML, CSS, and JavaScript shook me up.
 I thought HTML and CSS looked ugly, did not like how it seemed like memorization, not logic coding, and how arbitrary and deep the look of a page can be.
-There was a lot I wanted to with my webpage, and felt like there wasn't adequate instruction.
-Once I got over my self-restriction of not using outside resources, it became more clear how to create what I envisioned.
+There was a lot I wanted to do with my webpage and felt like there wasn't adequate instruction.
+Once I got over my self-restriction of not using outside resources, it became clearer how to create what I envisioned.

 ### Week 9: Flask
 - **Topics Learned:**